My Favorite Stories

 He was eventually fined $4,000, but it was dropped down to $1,500.

-He became a bit of a celebrity, and had a failed career move after quitting his job as a truck driver to become a motivational speaker.
-He committed suicide in 1993.
+He became a bit of a celebrity, made a failed career move to motivational speaker after leaving his job as a truck driver, and committed suicide in 1993.

 However, other people were inspired by his idea and created cluster ballooning: strapping into a harness attached to helium balloons.